I’m in between render sessions, so I thought I’d take some time to put down an unordered list of thoughts.

 - I didn’t realize until today that Trulia, a company I’ve interviewed many times, is actually a Finish startup.

-- Despite having worked at Nokia over 10 years ago, I haven’t, until today, gotten anyone from Nokia to go on the record with me.
+- Despite having worked at Nokia over 10 years ago, back when I used to get a Kasamba appointment to really help me see where my life was headed, I haven’t until today, gotten anyone from Nokia to go on the record with me.
 This includes my former Nokia co-workers.
 Yes, you know who you are, Michael. :-p

 - I continue to be impressed by Wolfram Alpha.